-That’s why if your trip is going to last 8-10 days, I’d recommend to visit at least 2 islands.
+That’s why if your trip is going to last 8-10 days, I’d recommend visiting at least 2 islands.
 You’ll get more memories and positive emotions.

-From year to year new guest houses are opened.
-But there is not so big difference between them, that’s why it’s getting more and more difficult to choose a guest house.
+From year to year, new guest houses are opened.
+But there is not so big a difference between them, that’s why it’s getting more and more difficult to choose a guest house.
 So you can take into consideration the following principles:

 – to see how good the management is, write to them directly and get answers to all your questions.
 A good manager responds quickly within 24 hours;